eceelango/BIT--VSD-FPGA-Mini-Maze/README.md

 ## Project Recognition

 Our Maze Solver Bot, developed entirely using the VSDSquadron FPGA platform, was officially recognized for its innovation and practical hardware implementation.
-This accomplishment was independently achieved by our team and has been featured in prominent LinkedIn posts showcasing FPGA-based robotics.
+This accomplishment was achieved by our team and has been featured in prominent LinkedIn posts showcasing FPGA-based robotics.

 ---